navunni/navunni.github.io/_posts/2025-06-08-coming-home-growing-up-in-arizona.md

 They are **tough**.
 There's a specific kind of noon heat that feels like walking into an oven (my mom's *verbatim description* of **walking out of Sky Harbor airport for the first time, coming from West Lafayette, Indiana**).
 However, nothing really can beat the sunset.
 Looking over Catalina Foothills on a summer evening is an indescribable feeling.

-## What do you do when I get back?
+## What do you do when you get back?

 - **Frequent my favorite spots** - Highly recommend [Phuket Thai](https://www.visitchandler.com/listing/phuket-thai/768), [Joe's Farm Grill](https://www.joesfarmgrill.com/), or [The Dhaba](https://the-dhaba.com/) if you're in the Chandler/Tempe suburbs.
 - **See friends from middle/high school** - the ones still here or back for summer.